Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 - state is read-only

     In order to modify state in Redux, actions have to be dispatched.
-Actions are a plain JavaScript object that describes what changed, sending data from the application to the store.
+Actions are a plain JavaScript object that describe what changed, sending data from the application to the store.

     An action will look like this: